openebs-archive/openebs-docs/docs/installation.md

 **Note** : For new applications select a newly created storage-class that has monitoring enabled to automatically start viewing metrics

+### **Upgrade from 0.4.0 to 0.5.0**

+It is possible to upgrade your OpenEBS volume from 0.4.0 to 0.5.0 by following the steps mentioned above.
+The detailed steps are mentioned here(<https://github.com/openebs/openebs/releases/tag/v0.5.0> and README will give better understanding of the change log and limitations of latest version )https://github.com/openebs/openebs/blob/master/k8s/upgrades/0.4.0-0.5.0/README.md)

+### **Upgrade from 0.5.0 to 0.5.1**

+It is possible to upgrade your OpenEBS volume from 0.5.0 to 0.5.1 by following the steps mentioned above.
+The detailed steps are mentioned here (<https://github.com/openebs/openebs/tree/master/k8s/upgrades/0.5.0-0.5.1>)

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->